bnjunge/bnjunge/readme.md

 - Tailwind CSS

 And Some Hybrid Mobile App Development Using
-- Ionic Framework
 - React Native

-Am also a big fan of AI & Machine Learning, I guess that will be my final landing point.
-To comeup/work in an awesome project that will help people, the best way possible using AI.
+- ~Ionic Framework~

+Currently working at Surv Technologies as a Backend Dev where we model cutting-edge financial technology solutions for small and medium businesses specifically in  Rural Internet Connectivity(RICs), Loans and the Informal Banking Sector(LIBSes).
+We also offer Web Hosting solutions and VPS servers in conjunction with our partners from the US and EU.
+Hit me up if you want to know more.

+If am not coding, am either playing with my kid, trying something new or reading a book(Currently reading *[Atomic Habits](https://jamesclear.com/atomic-habits)*).
+I also love teaching/coaching, so you may find me also on online meetups explaining something to someone, or am listening to someone teaching something.

+I am an open book, no new version of me, just an improved one everyday.

-You can check my YouTube Channel here [Here](https://youtube.com/c/survtech) or follow me on Bird App [Here](https://twitter.com/njungejnr)
+Support me on my YouTube Channel here [Here](https://youtube.com/c/survtech) or follow me on Bird App [Here](https://twitter.com/njungejnr)
 <!-- dev -->
 <!-- devend -->